johntruckenbrodt/tsar/README.md

 # the automatically generated output names can be overridden by parameter out.bandnames in tsar::tsar
 ```

-### Examples
+### Installation

-This package is still under development and not yet registered officially on CRAN.
+This package is still under development and not yet officially registered on CRAN.
 You can install it like this:
 ```R
 library(devtools)